debamita-ghosh/FBBAUB/README.md

-**FBBAUB-**
+**FBBAUB: Fixed Budget Best Arm in Unimodal Bandits**

-Our code can be divided into three major steps:
+Our code can be divided into three significant steps:

-*Step-1*

-Generate unimodal instances for four different experiments as given in the paper using the file xxx.py.
+**Step 1:** Use the file unimodal_expt.m to generate unimodal instances for four different experiments as given in the paper.

-*Step-2*
+**Step 2:**

-Use the above generated unimodal instances to run the algorithms FBBAUB, LSE and Sequential Halving using the file yyy.m.
+(a) For each unimodal instance run the algorithms FBBAUB, LSE and Sequential Halving using the file FBBAUB_LSE_SeqHalv.m.

-Use the above generated unimodal instances to run the algorithms successive rejects using the file zzz.py.
+(b) For each unimodal instance run the algorithm Successive Reject using the file Successive Rejects.py.

-*Step-3*

-Use the file to generate the relevant plots as given in the paper.
+**Step 3:** Use the file Error Probability Plot of FB-BAUB LSE SeqHav SR.py to generate the relevant plots as given in the paper.

-**Note**

-Store all the error probabilty values for each of the algorithms in the folder named as data/proberr
+**Note:** Store all the error probability values for each of the algorithms in the folder named **data/proberr**.